sheamus-hei/whiteboarding/articles/19-JS-Array-Utils.md

 	console.log(myReduce(nums, mult));
 	// => 120

 And that's it, we've explored and implemented three JavaScript array methods.
 I hope this helped you gain a better understanding of callback functions, enough to ace that JavaScript interview.
 If you're hungry for more, check out [these lessons](https://johnresig.com/apps/learn/) on advanced JS topics.
+See you next time!

 [< Week 18: Webcrawling](https://dev.to/erikhei/web-crawling-in-python-dive-into-beautiful-soup-4bdd) | [View Solution on GitHub](https://github.com/erik-hei/whiteboarding-with-erik/blob/master/js-specific/arrUtilities.js)